SlowBubble/video-spreadsheet/README.md

 ## m6f
 - Fix copy-paste
+  - Currently, cmd+c and cmd+v is a local operation.
+Let's actually make cmd+c copy for real, so cmd+v will parse the string to insert
+    - Asset column will copy/paste asset link, not the name
+    - The various time fields will copy the ms quantity as a string
   - Add checkbox on the left to use for copying entire row.

 # m5 impl